-- A. Work performed on the interior of a structure (provided work will not increase the number of bedrooms or increase water usage) - B. Replacement of siding, windows, doors, soffit, fascia, roofing (i.e. If roofing replacement does not increase height by more than 2 feet, or increase living space) and ornamentation. - C. Additional windows or doors.
+- A. Work performed on the interior of a structure (provided work will not increase the number of bedrooms or increase water usage) - B. Replacement of siding, windows, doors, soffit, fascia, roofing (i.e. If roofing replacement does not increase height by more than 6 feet) and ornamentation. - C. Additional windows or doors.